Labour mobility and cross-border matching – why does it matter?

 Each participating country is required to collect and share user satisfaction data with the EURES network, including those obtained through surveys.
 User satisfaction is measured on a scale from 1 to 10, with 1 being the lowest and 10 the highest possible score.

-Note: Data only available for Bulgaria, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Cyprus, Lithuania, Hungary, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Sweden, Iceland.
+Note: Data only available for Bulgaria, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Austria, Poland, Portugal, Romania, Slovenia, Slovakia, Sweden.

-Thresholds: When a country reaches a value equal or higher than 7, it earns 100 points in the overall performance chart.
-When it reaches a value equal to or between 4 and 6, it earns 75 points.
-Values equal and lower than 3 mean that a country earns 50 points.
+Thresholds: When a country reaches a value equal to or higher than 7, it scores 100 points in the overall performance chart.
+When it reaches a value equal to or between 4 and 6, it scores 75 points.
+Values equal to and lower than 3 mean that a country scores 50 points.

-Note: Ratios of 0% are due to missing values of incoming jobfinders (e.g., Denmark, Iceland), or missing values on labour mobility (e.g., Liechtenstein).
+Note: Ratios of 0% are due to missing values for incoming jobfinders (e.g. Denmark, Iceland) or missing values on labour mobility (e.g. Liechtenstein).

-Thresholds: When a country reaches a value higher than 4%, it earns 100 points in the overall performance chart.
-When it reaches a value equal to or between 4% and 2%, it earns 75 points.
-Values equal and lower than 2% mean that a country earns 50 points.
+Thresholds: When a country reaches a value higher than 4%, it scores 100 points in the overall performance chart.
+When it reaches a value equal to or between 4% and 2%, it scores 75 points.
+Values equal and lower than 2% mean that a country scores 50 points.